amirargani/UptimeSHIELD/README.md

-# 🛡️ REBOOTMASTER
+# 🛡️ UptimeSHIELD

 > **Ensuring 99.9% Uptime for Your Critical Applications.**

-REBOOTMASTER is a professional-grade monitoring dashboard designed to track, manage, and automatically recover Windows services.
+UptimeSHIELD is a professional-grade monitoring dashboard designed to track, manage, and automatically recover Windows services.
 With integrated **AI-powered failure analysis** and a sleek, modern interface, it transforms complex system administration into a seamless experience.

 ---